anthony0727/flux-tinygrad-opt/README.md

 ### Benchmark
 **total 592.40 ms,  60225 GFLOPS**

+Cumulative inference times for propagating through all kernesl.

-Best method chosen for each kernel, where Flux's flow breaks down to 1423 tinygrad kernels.
+Best time among all methods is chosen for each kernel.

+Flux's flow breaks down to 1423 tinygrad kernels.

 <br>